See a Sample of Our Newsletter

 Fly fishing has long been recognized as one of the most effective means of catching fish.
 All types of fish.
 Trout, probably the most sought after freshwater fish by fly casters, are found anywhere from streams and rivers to high alpine lakes.
 However, fly fishing is equally effective for many species of fish, such as salmon, steelhead, shad, striped bass, black bass and panfish.
 Purely saltwater species such as bonito and bonefish readily take a fly.
 In short, one can enjoy fishing for just about any species with a fly rod, line, leader and an artificial fly.
 Enjoy these varied species through our many programs and outings.
 Let the DVFF show you the way!

 The Diablo Valley Fly Fishermen is dedicated to preserving our beautiful environment, protecting its wildlife and promoting good sportsmanship practices.
 Catch and release fishing, and using barb-less hooks, is strongly encouraged.
-The club is affiliated with other conservation groups such as California Trout and The Fall River Conservancy.
+The club is affiliated with other conservation groups such as California Trout, Trout Unlimited and The Fall River Conservancy.
 Through our annual auction we raise money to contribute to several wonderful organizations.

 In 1977, the International Federation of Fly Fishers (IFFF) awarded the McKensie Cup to the DVFF for its outstanding contributions and named the DVFF the club of the year.
 To conclude, the DVFF is one of the largest and most active FFF chapters in the United States.